medialab/minet/docs/cli.md

 profile).

 positional arguments:
-  column                      This argument can either take the query on which we want to retrieve videos or the name of the column containing that query file                        CSV file containing the query for tiktok keyword(s).
+  column                      Name of the CSV column containing tiktok keywords or a single tiktok keyword. file                        CSV file containing the tiktok keywords.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
-  -o OUTPUT, --output OUTPUT  Path to the output file.
-By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which to extract it (supports "firefox", "chrome", "chromium", "opera" and "edge").
 Defaults to "firefox".
 Can also be configured in a .minetrc file as "tiktok.cookie" or read from the MINET_TIKTOK_COOKIE env variable.
   -l LIMIT, --limit LIMIT     Maximum number of videos to retrieve per query.
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
+  -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the results will be printed to stdout.

 example: